highamm/datascience234/docs/05-comm.md

   geom_boxplot()
 ```

-Modify the `R` chunk so that: (a) the figure height is 3, (b) the code from the `R` chunk shows in the .html file, (c) the results from running `head(cars)` are hidden in the .html file.
+Modify the `R` chunk so that: (a) the figure height is 3, (b) the code from the `R` chunk shows in the .html file, (c) the table from running `head(cars)` are hidden in the .html file.
 Make (b) and (c) a __local__ chunk option, but set (a) as a __global__ option that applies to all of your `R` chunks.

-6. Change your global options in your mini-project to (a) hide messages from loading in the `tidyverse` and (b) show all code.
+6. Change your global options in your first project to (a) hide messages from loading in the `tidyverse` and (b) show all code.

 7. Use bullet points in the Introduction in your first mini-project that explains what a few of the important variables are.
-Then, add a header to your mini-project that marks the Introduction.
+Then, add a header to your project that marks the Introduction.

-8. Change the YAML header in your mini-project so that you are the Author and so that the file uses either one of the `prettydoc` themes or the `readthedown` theme.
+8. Change the YAML header in your project so that you are the Author (with something like `author: "Your Name"` and so that the file uses a theme from `Bootswatch` other than the default theme.

 ## `ggplot2` Communication